Unifying Causal Representation Learning with the Invariance Principle: Related Works

-\textbf{Identifiability with one intervention per node.} By applying~\cref{thm:ID_from_multi_sets}, we demonstrate that latent causal variables $\zb$ can be identified up to element-wise diffeomorphism~\pcref{defn:crlID} under single node \emph{imperfect} intervention per node, given the following assumption. \begin{assumption}[Topologically ordered interventional targets] Specifying~\cref{assmp:iota_observation_relation} in the interventional setting, we assume there are exactly $N$ environments $\{k_1, \dots, k_N\} \subseteq [K]$ where each node $j \in [N]$ undergoes one imperfect intervention in the environment $k_j \in [K]$.
+\textbf{Identifiability with one intervention per node.} By invoking~\cref{thm:ID_from_multi_sets}, we establish that, in nonparametric settings, latent causal variables \(\zb\) can be identified up to an element-wise diffeomorphism (see~\cref{defn:crlID}) using single-node \emph{imperfect} interventions for each node.
+This result addresses an open conjecture posed by~\citet{von2024nonparametric}.
+We assume: \begin{assumption}[Topologically ordered interventional targets] Specifying~\cref{assmp:iota_observation_relation} in the interventional setting, we assume there are exactly $N$ environments $\{k_1, \dots, k_N\} \subseteq [K]$ where each node $j \in [N]$ undergoes one imperfect intervention in the environment $k_j \in [K]$.
 The interventional targets $1\preceq \dots \preceq N$ preserve the topological order, meaning that $i \preceq j$ only if there is a directed path from node $i$ to node $j$ in the underlying causal graph $\Gcal$. \end{assumption} \textbf{Remark:}~\cref{assmp:topological_ordering} is directly implied by~\cref{assmp:iota_observation_relation} as we need to know which environments fall into the same equivalence class.
 We believe that identifying the topological order is another subproblem orthogonal to identifying the latent variables, which is often termed ``uncoupled/non-aligned problem"~\citep{varici2024general,von2024nonparametric}.
 As described by~\citet{zhang2024identifiability}, the topological order of unknown interventional targets can be recovered from single-node imperfect intervention by iteratively identifying the interventions that target the source nodes.
-This iterative identification process may require additional assumptions on the mixing functions~\citep{zhang2024identifiability,ahuja2023interventional,varici2023score,varici2024linear,squires2023linear} and the latent structured causal model~\citep{buchholz2023learning,squires2023linear}, or on the interventions, such as \emph{perfect} interventions that eliminate parental dependency~\citep{varici2024general}, or the need for two interventions per node~\citep{von2024nonparametric,varici2024general}.
+This iterative identification process may require additional assumptions on the mixing functions~\citep{zhang2024identifiability,ahuja2023interventional,varici2023score,varici2024linear,squires2023linear} and the latent structured causal model~\citep{buchholz2023learning,squires2023linear}, or on the interventions, such \emph{paired perfect} interventions per node~\citep{von2024nonparametric,varici2024general}.